GospelTrust/kairos-th-513/docs/content/_week-03/session-07b.md

    - a.
 In Calvinism, God’s electing grace is based on his unilateral decree (Eph.
 1:11) that prompts a response of faith among the chosen and their turning to God;

-      1 Peter 1:2, however, seems to back Arminius’ view: “To God’s elect . . .  who have been chosen according to the foreknowledge of God.”
+      1 Peter 1:2, however, seems to back Arminius’ view: “To God’s elect…  who have been chosen according to the foreknowledge of God.”

       1. The word “foreknowledge” derives from a compound Greek word of pro (in front of) and gnosis (knowledge).